Ad Space — Top Banner

 Guitar Fret Frequency Calculator

-Calculate the exact frequency (Hz) of any note on a guitar fretboard from string tuning, fret number, and scale length.
+Calculate the exact frequency in Hz of any guitar fret from open string tuning and fret number.

 Note Frequency